drawpile/Drawpile/README.md

 Drawpile - a collaborative drawing program
 ------------------------------------------

+**Note:** This is the development branch that will become Drawpile 2.0.
+For versions 1.x, see the `stable-1.x` branch.

 Drawpile is a drawing program that lets you share the canvas with other users in real time.